• {%buzbrandMenuItems%}

 Tepkinly has a generally manageable safety profile1

-The safety of epcoritamab was evaluated in a non-randomised, single-arm study in 167 patients with relapsed or refractory LBCL after two or more lines of systemic therapy, and included all the patients who enrolled to the 48 mg dose and received at least one dose of epcoritamab.
+The safety of Tepkinly was evaluated in a non-randomised, single-arm study in 382 patients with R/R LBCL (n=167), follicular lymphoma (n=129) and follicular lymphoma (3-step step-up dose schedule n=86) after 2 or more lines of systematic therapy and included all the patients who enrolled to the 48 mg dose and received at least one dose of Tepkinly.
+The following adverse reactions have been reported with Tepkinly during clinical studies and post marketing experience.

 The following adverse reactions have been reported with epcoritamab during clinical studies and post-marketing experience.